cogini/phoenix_container_example_old/README.md

 ## Docker environment vars

-The new Docker BuildKit features are enabled with environment vars:
+The new BuildKit features are enabled with environment vars:

 `DOCKER_BUILDKIT=1` enables the new [experimental](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md)